Gormezoglu/Airflow_Tutorial/README.md

     -  restart telegraf as well: `systemctl restart telegraf`
     -  check status of telegraf : `systemctl status telegraf`

+    -  in each container, related airflow files take place in `cd /opt/bitnami/airflow/`
     -  Get into dags file : `cd airlow/dags/`
     -  create an influxdb dag file : `nano influxdb_dag.py`  (we define functions in this file and indicate dependencies at the bottom line of the file.)
     -  paste all from Airflow-configuration.txt